 During the LWW pilot study in 2021, six postings with Cummins were filled with a diverse group of students from the College of Engineering.
 Since then, six new yearlong co-op postings have been added with 34 students currently working under this modality.
 In addition, five new companies — Tesla, Evonik, ZF, AWS and Radian Technologies — joined in 2022.

 LWW students earn a co-op certificate after fulfilling their 12-month commitment.
 The intent is to develop academic courses for students to take online while participating in a co-op experience to reduce the time to graduation from 5 years to 4.5 or 4 years.
 OPP is building partnerships with co-op employers to hire cohorts of students, and while working, students take a 3-credit course online during each of the academic periods for which the student is registered for co-op.

 Students complete for-credit engineering projects that are integrated into the work experience.
 These projects incorporate company mentors as well as a Purdue faculty mentor.

 Greg Shaver, professor of mechanical engineering, helps to guide the project aspect of the program.
 Currently, he is the faculty mentor for Evan Hill, a junior in electrical and computer engineering.

-“Together with his Cummins mentor, Shravan Vudumu, we are guiding Evan’s work focused on the calibration of advanced control systems for future generations of Cummins high efficiency, low NOx IC engines for commercial vehicles,” Shaver said.
-“I meet every other week with Evan and Shravan to discuss Evan’s progress and provide suggestions for next steps.”
+“Together with his Cummins mentor, Shravan Vudumu, we are guiding Evan's work focused on the calibration of advanced control systems for future generations of Cummins high-efficiency, low-NOx IC engines for commercial vehicles,” Shaver said.

-“Everyone comes together with critical thinking and problem-solving skills, bouncing ideas off each other to tackle the problem to make the product more efficient, sustainable and cost effective.”
+“Everyone comes together with critical thinking and problem-solving skills, bouncing ideas off each other to tackle the problem to make the product more efficient, sustainable and cost-effective,” Im said.